migros/fotoobo/docs/source/developer/architecture/3_context_scope.rst

 Context
 -------

-**fotoobo** communicates with different FortiXYZ products on one side and other devices like SFTP and SMPT servers on the other side.
+**fotoobo** communicates with different Fortinet products on one side and other devices like SFTP and SMPT servers on the other side.

 (Picture)